Find More Informative Links Below

 Favorite Sing Along From Trip:"My Girl"

-I heard I could have a chance to go down to New Orleans and make
+When I heard I could have a chance to go down to New Orleans and make a difference

-I was excited about.
-These were people who all had the same goal
+something I was excited about.
+These were people who all had the same goal in mind,

-at home in a safe enviorment is not the same.
-I miss being around
+Being back at home in a safe enviorment is not the same.
+I miss being around my

 Hometown: Fairfax, VA